The Growing Impact of Wearable Technology

 Wearables and the Insurance Industry

 Wearable technology achieved mainstream popularity with the Bluetooth headset in 2002, although some older technologies like hearing aids are considered wearables as well.
 Between 2006 and 2013, iconic wearable technology devices like Nike+, Fitbit, and Google Glass were released.
-Wearable technology is now more popular than ever.
-One in five consumers wears a piece of this technology on their wrist daily.
-Since 2010 Fitbit has sold more than 38 million devices while Apple holds the largest global share of wearables market as of 2017.
+Wearable technology is now more popular and diverse than ever.
+More than one in five internet users wear some type of wearable device on their wrist daily.
+From 2007 to 2017, Fitbit sold more than 60 million devices, yet only holds the third largest share of the global wearables market behind Apple and Xiaomi as of 2018.
 The rise in wearables reflects an increasing desire to know about and manage our own health.
 According to a 2016 study, 65% of people think technology has an important role to play in health and wellbeing.

 Some of the potential uses of wearable technology in the insurance industry include underwriting, risk management, new product development, workers' compensation, and claims management.
 Life insurers could use wearables to replace or supplement medical exams often used in the underwriting process, reducing costs and improving data quality.
 Both life and health insurers are exploring the use of fitness tracking wearables to incentivize physical activity and other healthy lifestyle choices.
 Lastly, some wearables can relay real-time information to assist in claims processing, capturing video, pictures, or audio to document property damage or take statements from witnesses.